abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_fast/py_fast.rst

 Summary
 -----------

-It is many times faster than other existing corner detectors.
+It is several times faster than other existing corner detectors.

-But it is not robust high levels of noise.
+But it is not robust to high levels of noise.
 It is dependant on a threshold.

 FAST Feature Detector in OpenCV